gkdada/ztbackup/README.md

 *  Try not to add too many lines to a single .ztexclude file since it has to be loaded into memory in its entirety for the duration of the processing of that folder (and its sub-folders).
 *  All shell wildcards are supported (?, *, [...] and [!...])

+## Version 4.0

+### Note

+Skipped version 2 and 3 because those were used by the sister go-lang version of ztbackup (see https://github.com/gkdada/gozt).
+We're now back to updating the c++ version and hence we will resume versioning from 4.0

+We have switched from configure/make to cmake style of building and deployment.